grongierisc/kong-ee-training/README.md

 ## 10.1.
 Create an admin

-As we haved bootstrap Kong without a seed password.
+As we have bootstrap Kong without a seed password.

 We have to create an admin before enforcing RBAC.